-This bill would instead require a vehicle to be impounded pursuant to these provisions for 30 days.
+This bill would instead require a vehicle to be impounded pursuant to these provisions for 30 days, subject to specified exceptions.
 By imposing new requirements on local agencies, the bill would create a state-mandated local program.
-The bill also would prohibit the operation of an impounded vehicle without first correcting any violations if the impounded vehicle is found to be in violation of any mechanical requirements or if mechanical violations are found upon inspection.
-A violation of this provision would be punishable by imprisonment for not more than 90 days, by a fine of not more than \$500, or by both that fine and imprisonment.
+The bill also would prohibit the operation of an impounded vehicle without first correcting any violations if the impounded vehicle is found to be in violation of any mechanical requirements or if mechanical violations are found upon inspection, and would require that the violation be corrected within 30 days of the release of the vehicle from impoundment.
+A violation of this provision these provisions would be punishable by imprisonment for not more than 90 days, by a fine of not more than \$500, or by both that fine and imprisonment.
 By creating a new crime, this bill would impose a state-mandated local program.